-As Natarajan Hariharan wrote, “Sourav Ganguly could be the first victim of the corporate culture that is invading Indian cricket through the Indian Premier League.
+As H Natarajan wrote, “Sourav Ganguly could be the first victim of the corporate culture that is invading Indian cricket through the Indian Premier League.
 When the cold and calculating czars of the corporate world are flexing their financial muscle, they don’t allow sentiments and emotions to come into the equation.”

 It was déjà vu for Ganguly.
 When ousted by Chappell he still had the opportunity to fight back, what with Pawar fighting his cause, his excellent domestic form the following season, and the lack of proper replacements.
 This was different, though: the situation could not be modified by power or money — or even by on-field performances anymore; in fact, both power and money were working against him this time.

 Ganguly was agitated: “This is not cricket at all.
 I am surprised that things can go down to a level that a cricketer cannot play in his own country for no fault of his… I was very disappointed the franchises stalled the repurchase.
 The rules of the IPL have been changed in the past.
 Every rule in sport should give an opportunity to play, not keep them out — whether it’s Sourav Ganguly today or some other player sometime.”